-In the top four, first play fourth and second play third in qualifying finals.
+In the top four, first plays fourth and second plays third in qualifying finals.
 The higher-placed teams, first and second, have the right to host these finals in their home state (though not necessarily at their preferred home ground).

 One of the advantages given to teams in the top four is that they cannot be eliminated if they lose in the first week.

 However, the winners of these finals have a bye in the second week and host a preliminary final in their home state in the third week.

 Meanwhile, the losers of these finals must play again in the second week and, if they survive that, may have to travel interstate to play their opponent in the third week – so winning a qualifying final is a significant advantage.

 First Qualifying Final: first-ranked team hosts fourth-ranked team